Byron LEP 2014 and 1988

-Use the Land Use Matrix(PDF, 170KB) to assist with determining land use permissibility under Byron LEP 2014.
+Take a look at the Land Use Matrix(PDF, 278KB) to assist with determining land use permissibility.

-Visit the NSW Dept Planning & Environment planning portal to obtain specific property planning information, including LEP maps searchable by address and / or Lot & DP information.
+Visit Council's online mapping tool or the NSW Dept Planning & Environment planning portal to obtain specific property planning information, including LEP maps searchable by address.

 West Byron urban release area